CharlesDerek/mongoDashboard/README.md

 ## Configuration

-adminMongo will listen on host: `localhost` and  port: `1234` by default.
+mongoDashboard will listen on host: `localhost` and  port: `1234` by default.
 This can be overwritten by adding a config file in `/config/app.json`.
 For example:

 ```
 {